 Data preparation

 The dataset used here was assembled from the data presented by Fernández-Pascual et al. (Fernandez-Pascual et al 2015) and is given as a working example in ‘Supplementary Information 1’.
-We present two species in the dataset, ‘species A’ and ‘species ‘B, indicated in the first column, ‘Grouping’.
-The second column, ‘Treatment’ indicates the range of temperatures each species was tested by.
-The third column ‘Dish’ indicates the petri dish number of each ‘Treatment’.
-Next, ‘Time’ is time (in days in the example, but can be in any other unit) in which each data point was recorded.
-‘G’ indicates cumulative germination count, and ‘PG’ indicates the total sample size of each dish, which in this case is 25 seeds.
-In this example dataset we present here, there is only one Dish for each Treatment.
-In other cases, where an experiment may have several Dishes, the script should work in the same way as in this example.
-The two Grouping species used here can also be substituted for different individuals, populations or experimental treatments, depending on the data being analysed..
-Although the example is presented with two species, the script is prepared to analyse larger numbers with slight amendment of the script.
+Users should format their data in the same way, keeping the columns, their order, and their column names.
+The first column, ‘Grouping’, represents an experimental factor other than temperature.
+In the example this factor is species, with the two levels ‘species A’ and ‘species ‘B’.
+The Grouping factor can be substituted for different individuals, populations or experimental treatments, depending on the data being analysed.
+When users have more than one grouping factor in their data (e.g. population and stratification), the two factors should be combined in one Grouping column (e.g. populationxstratification).
+Although the example is presented with two species, the script is prepared to analyse larger numbers of factor levels.
+The second column, ‘Treatment’, indicates the range of temperatures each species was tested by.
+The third column, ‘Dish’, indicates the petri dish number.
+In this example dataset, there is only one Dish for each Treatment.
+In other cases, where an experiment may have several Dishes for each treatment, the script should work in the same way.
+The fourth column, ‘Time’, is the time in which each data point was recorded (in days in the example, but can be in any other unit).
+The fifth column, ‘G’, indicates the cumulative germination count at that scoring date.
+The sixth column, ‘PG’, indicates the total sample size of each Petri dish, which in this case is 25 seeds.
+The sample seeds should always be the number of germinable seeds in the dish, and not the total number of seeds that may include empty or dead seeds.

 R and R packages needed

-All analyses have been performed in the R language and environment for statistical computing (R Core Development Team (n.d.)) and all plots created using the ggplot2 package in R (Wickham 2009) (Supplementary Information 2).
-The script we have prepared (Supplementary Information 2), presents the method we have developed, and when used with the example dataset we have prepared (Supplementary Information 1) produces four tables, and the four figures we present here.
+All analyses are performed in the R language and environment for statistical computing (R Core Development Team (n.d.))
+(Supplementary Information 2).
 For users new to R, we have prepared the essential basic information to get started in Supplementary Information 3, which can be used as a complimentary resource to understand the following.
+The script we have prepared (Supplementary Information 2) presents the method and, when used with the example dataset (Supplementary Information 1), produces four tables and four figures that we will describe below.

-In total six specialist packages are required to install into your R library.
-First, we used the packages plyr and dplyr (Wickham and Francois 2016) for all activities related to management and filtering of data.
-The package binom (Dorai-Raj (n.d.)) was used to manage and analyse binomial data which is a particularity of data analysis in germination experiments.
-The package drc (Ritz et al 2015) was used to fit a dose-response model to the cumulative germination data.
-The package segmented (Vito (n.d.)) was used to set a function to fit a segmented regression and compute the intercept and the slope for each segmented relationship in the model.
+Before starting the analyses, six specialist packages must be installed into the R library.
+The packages plyr and dplyr (Wickham and Francois 2016) are used for all activities related to data manipulation and filtering.
+The package binom (Dorai-Raj (n.d.)) is used to manage and analyse binomial data which is a particularity of germination experiments.
+The package drc (Ritz et al 2015) is used to fit a dose-response model to the cumulative germination data, in order to calculate the germination times and rates.
+The package segmented (Vito (n.d.)) is used to fit a segmented regression and compute the cardinal temperatures and thermal times.
+Finally, the ggplot2 package is used to create the figures (Wickham 2009)

 Step 1: Checking whether the data represents the full germination temperature range